JungeuiLee/bamboo_architecture/README.md

 - **Identity must be verified.** An anonymous forum with open signup fills with outsiders, and the value of the space is that everyone in it actually goes to your school.
 - **Conversation must be anonymous.** The questions worth asking are the ones people will not attach their name to.

-So the system verifies who you are at the door and then deliberately forgets it in every post you write.
-Signup requires a `.edu` email; the address determines your campus and is never shown to anyone.
+So the system verifies identity at the door and then deliberately forgets it in every post.
+Signup requires a `.edu` email; the address determines the campus and is never shown to anyone.

-The first cohort is Korean international students, where the need was most concrete and I could reach users directly — which is why the UI in the screenshots is Korean.
-The data model is campus-scoped from the start, so additional campuses and languages are new rows, not a migration.
+The first cohort is Korean international students, which is why the UI in the screenshots is Korean.
+The data model is campus-scoped from the start, so additional campuses and languages are new rows rather than a migration.

 ---